 The Sanitaire EUKSC535 is a heavier backpack vacuum that provides greater suction power, but a bit less convenience, since it relies on a power cord, and is rather heavy.

-Weighing 25 pounds, wearing the Sanitaire EUKSC535 for a long period of time may strain your back a little bit.
-It can hold 2.5 gallons of dirt, dust, and debris at any one time, and emptying it out is a very simple process.
+Weighing 25 pounds, wearing the Sanitaire EUKSC535 for a long period may strain your back a little bit.
+It can hold 2.5 gallons of dirt, dust, and debris at any one time, and emptying it is a very simple process.
 Just press a button, and that’s that.

 Using this backpack vacuum, you have a hose that is thirty-two inches long.
-Cleaning ceilings and smaller/narrow spaces is easy.
+Cleaning ceilings and smaller/narrow spaces are easy.